 Kittelson will discuss existing conditions for bicyclists in the study area.
 Based on field observations and count data, Kittelson will qualitatively assess the bicycle conditions in and around the site.
 Potential bicycle safety issues will be identified, including potential conflicts between vehicular traffic and bicycle circulation, and the effect on adjacent bicycle facilities.
 This assessment will focus on potential accessibility issues and hazards at the proposed site access driveways, public right-of-way changes, and freight and passenger loading areas.
 The analysis will qualitatively assess proposed street improvements as they relate to bicycle conditions.
-In addition, the City and County of San Francisco Planning Code requirements for bicycle parking, showers and lockers (if applicable) will be identified, and compared to the supply proposed by the proposed project and variants.
+In addition, the City and County of San Francisco Planning Code requirements for bicycle parking, showers and lockers (if applicable) will be identified and compared to the proposed supply.